 Zico, Ruy Ramos and Alcindo, record these 3 names.
 In this article, we will talk about the Brazilians responsible for popularizing football/soccer in the land of the rising sun.

-Japan never had soccer as the main sport in the country, considering that martial arts (Judo, Sumo, Karate, Kendo and Aikido), tennis and baseball, historically, have always been much more popular, established and practiced by the Japanese.
-Nowadays, however, the situation has already been reversed, and football/soccer is one of the (if not “the” most) most popular in the country.
+Japan has never had football as its main sport, considering that martial arts (柔道, Sumo, Karate, Kendo, and Aikido), tennis, and baseball have historically always been much more popular sports, established and practiced by the Japanese.
+Nowadays, however, the situation has reversed, and football is one of the (if not "the" most) popular sports in the country.

-soccer in japan he only really became professional in the 90s, under the influence of great Brazilian names such as Zico, Alcindo and Ruy Ramos.
-Since the 2000s the japanese team (or “blue samurai” as they are called) has frequently qualified for World Cups and usually reaches the round of 16 of the competition, which shows a great evolution of Japanese football/soccer today.
+soccer in japan only became truly professional in the 1990s, influenced by major Brazilian figures such as Zico, Alcindo, and Ruy Ramos.
+Since the 2000s, the japanese team (or "blue samurais" as they are called) have frequently qualified for the World Cups and usually reach the knockout stage of the competition, which shows a significant evolution of Japanese football today.

 Ruy Ramos: Pioneer and legend